-- A. A board shall perform special work entrusted to it without particular instructions from the appointing court but shall follow the general instructions of the court. - B. A board shall be empowered to study, initiate, administer programs and funds within its specific area of responsibility, and hold title to properties within its specific area of responsibility. - C. A board is empowered to create and staff an administrative entity for the purpose of carrying out its specified duties.
-A position description of an administrative office of a board of the General Synod shall be submitted to the General Synod for inclusion in a manual of authorities and duties.
-The administrative officer shall report to the board on the basis of his position description. - D. A board shall make an annual report to the appointing court, giving full statement of all business transacted, actions taken during the year, and newly initiated and/or planned programs.
+- 3.2 Authority and ResponsibilityA.
+A board shall perform special work entrusted to - it without particular instructions from the appointing court but shall follow the general instructions of the court. - A board shall be empowered to study, initiate, administer programs and funds within its specific area of responsibility, and hold title to properties within its specific area of responsibility. - C. A board is empowered to create and staff an administrative entity for the purpose of carrying out its specified duties.
+A position description of an administrative office of a board of the General Synod shall be submitted to the General Synod for inclusion in a manual of authorities.

+an administrative office of a board of the General Synod shall be submitted to the General Synod for inclusion in a manual of authorities and duties.
+The administrative officer shall report to the board on the basis of his position description.

+A board shall make an appual report to the

+D. A board shall make an annual report to the appointing court, giving full statement of all business transacted, actions taken during the year, and newly initiated and/or planned programs.
 The report shall address the specified duties as set forth in a manual of authorities and duties of other documents of the appointing court.

-- E. Any action of a board may be approved, amended, or set aside by the appointing court. - F. A board shall keep full and accurate records of its proceedings in a permanent form which shall be available for review and inspection as required by the appointing court.
+Any action of a board may be approved,

+amended, or set aside by the approinting court.

+A board shall keep full and accurate records of its proceedings in a permanent form which shall be available for review and inspection as required by the appointing court.

-13.3 Composition and organization
+Composition and organization

+A. Members of a board shall be appointed, and

+F.

+their

+terms of membership shall be fixed by the

+appointing court.

-- A. Members of a board shall be appointed, and their - terms of membership shall be fixed by the appointing court. - B. A board shall elect its own officers. - C. A board shall adopt a constitution and by-laws subject to the approval of the appointing court. - D. A board may incorporate; however, the provision of its charter and by-laws must always be in accordance with the Standards of the ARPC. - 13.4 A newly elected member of any board or a newly appointed administrative or teaching employee of any board shall have given satisfactory evidence of his belief in and adherence to the basic doctrines of evangelical Christianity. - 13.5 Any employee of any board who changes his belief shall report such change to the board.
+B. A board shall elect its own officers.C.
+A board shall adopt a constitution and by-laws

+C. A board shall adopt a constitution and by-laws subject to the approval of the appointing court.

+D. A board may incorporate; however, the

+A board may incorporate; however, the provision of its charter and by-laws must always be in accordance with the Standards of the ARPC.

+13.4 A newly elected member of any board or a newly appointed administrative or teaching employee of any board shall have given satisfactory evidence of his belief in and adherence to the basic doctrines of evangelical

+Christianity.

+13.5 Any employee of any board who changes his belief shall report such change to the board.